 Best places to stay: a mobile camp is the best option, and these can be as simple or as luxurious as you like.
 For instance, the Ndutu Safari Lodge is great value for money and has all the essentials you need, whereas if you want to treat yourself, head for the Mwiba Lodge.

-In April and May the herd drifts northwards through Seronera through the Western Corridor and in June cross the Grumeti River.
+In April and May, the herd drifts northward through Seronera through the Western Corridor and crosses the Grumeti River in June.

-Best places to stay: it’s possible to watch the migration at Ndutu Safari Lodge or the Kusini Camp.
-During May, the Serengeti campsite is an excellent location for spotting a range of resident species, as well as wildebeest and zebra.
+Best places to stay: You can watch the migration at Ndutu Safari Lodge or the Kusini Camp.
+During May, the Serengeti campsite is an excellent location for spotting a range of resident species, including wildebeest and zebra.

-Through June and July some of the herd shears off to the north while the rest head through the Grumeti Reserve and then northwest through Ikorongo.
+Some herds shear off to the north through June and July, while the rest head through the Grumeti Reserve and then northwest through Ikorongo.

-Best places to stay: in June, for a luxury safari experience, the Singita Grumeti Reserve is an excellent choice.
-It offers many activities such as wildlife viewing walks and night drives.
+Best places to stay: In June, the Singita Grumeti Reserve is an excellent choice for a luxury safari experience.
+It offers many activities, such as wildlife viewing walks and night drives.

-August, September and October see the herds grazing in the north of the Serengeti and Kenya’s Masai Mara.
+See the herds grazing north of Serengeti and Kenya’s Masai Mara in August, September, and October.

-Best places to stay: If you’re feeling extravagant, the Mara River Tented Camp is perfect.
-The Sayari Camp is an excellent runner-up with beautiful tented rooms that are only minutes away from wildebeest migration river crossing stations.
-If you’d like a bit of peace and quiet, Bushtops and Nomad’s Lamai Camp offer very calm and tranquil accommodation, and for the more budget-conscious, Mara Explorers is a good choice.
+Best places to stay: The Mara River Tented Camp is perfect if you’re feeling extravagant.
+The Sayari Camp is an excellent runner-up with beautiful tented rooms only minutes from wildebeest migration river crossing stations.
+If you’d like a bit of peace and quiet, Bushtops and Nomad’s Lamai Camp offers very calm and tranquil accommodation, and for the more budget-conscious, Mara Explorers is a good choice.

-In November and December the herd start massing together again and grazing southwards through the east of the park in time for the rains which help the lush grasslands, the herd’s January starting point, grow.
+In November and December, the herd starts massing together again and grazing southwards through the east of the park in time for the rains, which help the lush grasslands, the herd’s January starting point, grow.

-Best places to stay: you’ll be able to view the wildebeest migration from the beautifully-located Klein’s Camp.
+Best places to stay: you can view the wildebeest migration from the beautifully located Klein’s Camp.

 1 COMMENT